Physics-Enhanced Machine Learning: a position paper for dynamical systems investigations: Why is there a need to go beyond data-driven for dynamical systems?

 \subsection{Challenge four: Explainable and Interpretable inferences}

-The concepts of interpretability and explainability introduced in the Machine Learning community (and presented comprehensively in \cite{refIntExp}) can be also extended to engineering models which are primarily used for guiding decision making of dynamical systems.
+The concepts of interpretability and explainability introduced in the ML community (and presented comprehensively in \cite{refIntExp}) can be also extended to engineering models which are primarily used for guiding decision making of dynamical systems.

 \textit{Interpretability} focuses on being able to understand why the model would succeed/fail to complete a specific task, for example the prediction of an output variable.
 The importance of a model being interpretable is related to the fact that humans would trust more predictions made by a so-called ``white-box" model (physics-based models), where physics assumptions, model approximations and causality are inherently visible, rather than the so-called ``black-box" models (data-driven model).
-Indeed, the ``failure" of a data-driven model can be related to causes that might be difficult to immediately identify: (i) sub-optimal model (e.g. local minima identification, underfitted/overfitted model, to name some); (ii) corrupted or non-informative measurements; (iii) correlation and associational evidence that cannot be generalised; (iv) presence of confounding influences not being properly disentangled.
+Indeed, the ``failure" of a data-driven model can be related to causes that might be difficult to immediately identify: (i) sub-optimal model (e.g., local minima identification, underfitted/overfitted model, to name some); (ii) corrupted or non-informative measurements; (iii) correlation and associational evidence that cannot be generalised; (iv) presence of confounding influences not being properly disentangled.
 Instead, the ``failure" of a white-box model can be potentially directly linked by the modeller to incorrect physical model parameters or incorrect modelling assumptions (assuming a LTI system).

 \textit{Explainability} focuses on communicating the predictions to support critical decision making.
-To be used in Engineering application predictions must be not only comprehensible (understandable by humans), but capable of quantifying any remaining uncertainty in the prediction to ensure the safe operation and the strategic planning of activities (e.g. inspections and maintenance).
+To be used in Engineering, predictions must be not only comprehensible (understandable by humans), but capable of quantifying any remaining uncertainty in the prediction to ensure the safe operation and the strategic planning of activities (e.g., inspections and maintenance).